-- Clearest skies of the year in San Francisco and along the coast.
+- You will find the clearest skies of the year in San Francisco and along the coast.

 - When schools are on spring break, theme parks get very crowded.
-With staggered schedules, spring break extends through March and April.
+Because of staggered schedules, spring break can extend from mid-March through April.

 - Wildflower blossoms depend on the year's rainfall and temperature patterns, which makes recommending the best place to see them nearly impossible.
 We've listed some of the most promising areas below.

-- Spring weather varies, with snow falling in the mountains as late as April in some years.
-Check the average temperatures and rainfall
+- Spring weather varies.
+Snow can fall in the mountains as late as April in some years.

 Places at Their Best in Spring

-- Yosemite is scenic in spring, as the winter snow melts and the waterfalls are in full flow.
+- Yosemite is scenic in spring when the winter snow melts, and the waterfalls are in full flow.
 It's also less crowded than in summer.
 Find out more in the guide to Yosemite in spring.

-- Weather is most comfortable in Anza-Borrego Desert and Joshua Tree National Park and in a good year, you'll find flowers blooming, too.
+- Weather is most comfortable in Death Valley, Anza-Borrego Desert, and Joshua Tree National Park.
+In some years if conditions are favorable, you'll find flowers blooming in those locations, too.

-- Spring is also a good time to visit San Francisco, before the crowds (and summer fog) arrive.
+- Spring is also an excellent time to visit San Francisco before the crowds (and summer fog) arrive.

 Flowers and Wildflowers in Spring

 Flowers are everywhere in California in the spring.
 To find out more about some of the most spectacular spots, use the guide to California wildflowers.